 Until that goal is achieved, the individual may feel tension.
 Until the goal is reached and the attraction to that goal is satisfied, that tension will still exist.
 Lewin believed that this tension was especially memorable.
 For example, an unfinished task surrounded by tension is more likely to stick out in someone’s mind than a finished task without any tension.

 As people overcome certain barriers or conflicts, their life-space will continue to mold and change.

 Until Field Theory, psychologists focused more on an individual’s behavior and how it could be understood or altered.
 Lewin was one of the first psychologists to examine how individuals interacted with their environments and each other.
 For this reason, he is considered the “father” of social psychology.

 Throughout his development of Field Theory and other ideas, Lewin brought ideas from mathematics and science into psychology.
 He was one of the first psychologists to pull ideas from the scientific method and apply them to social psychology.
 Rather than observing individuals and their interactions, he controlled elements of the environment and pioneered the way that psychologists conducted experiments.

 Lewin’s contributions to the world of psychology are numerous.
 Without his work and the ideas within Field Theory, the world of social psychology would probably look drastically different.

 Change Theory vs. Field Theory

-Kurt Lewin’s Field Theory is arguably his most well-known contribution to social psychology, but he also developed Change Theory.
-Kurt Lewin’s Change Theory is quite different from field theory, in that it tries to explain how we can reject and replace the information that we have learned.
-Lewin developed an unfreeze-change-refreeze model that instructs individuals and teams on how to change their thinking and behavior.
+Kurt Lewin's Field Theory is arguably his most well-known contribution to social psychology, but he also developed Change Theory.
+Kurt Lewin's Change Theory is quite different from field theory in that it tries to explain how we can reject and replace the information that we have learned.
+Lewin developed an unfreeze-change-refreeze model that instructs individuals and teams on changing their thinking and behavior.
 You can learn more about this theory here!